 There’s often confusion between the two.
 In an article written back in August 2015, on my personal blog, I talk about the difference between a coach and a mentor.
 You can check it out here.

-Am I a coach?
+Am I a coach or mentor?

 To your success,